Your safety is our goal.

 That same day we created a Road to Reopening Task Force, comprised of our senior staff, who in the ensuing weeks developed a comprehensive plan, guided by the recommendations of state, city, and county public health officials, to gradually welcome back staff, and visitors, albeit at greatly reduced capacity.

-Using the guidelines recommended by national, state and local agencies/authorities, we now plan to re-open on May 15th.
+Using the guidelines recommended by national, state and local agencies/authorities, we reopened on May 15.
 We will carefully and continually monitor the efficacy of these guidelines in real time and make further adjustments as needed.